A Weekend of Hunting and Heritage in Illinois

 Located 14 miles northwest of Rockford, Illinois adjacent to the Pecatonica River, the 750-acre TYCEC includes an 11,000-square-foot lodge, rifle and archery shooting range, a stocked fishing pond, hiking trails and more.
 Since 2012, the USA and union partners completed maintenance projects and hosted events, including renovations in 2023 as well as the Illinois BBQ Bash to raise money for the TYCEC.

-The Union Sportsmen’s Alliance’s Conservation Programs Manager Sam Phipps called the TYCEC “an ideal white-tail paradise” and considered it a perfect location for this USA-sponsored event.
+The Union Sportsmen’s Alliance’s Director of Conservation Programs Sam Phipps called the TYCEC “an ideal white-tail paradise” and considered it a perfect location for this USA-sponsored event.

 “Part of the USA’s mission is preserving North America’s outdoor heritage and introducing youth to the outdoors,” Phipps said.
 “The Torstenson Youth Center and Illinois Conservation Foundation are prime examples of preserving North America’s outdoor heritage by getting these kids involved in the outdoors and creating that passion within them so, years after this experience, they want to continue getting outside and deer hunting.”